What Is Colored Shrink Film? A Complete Guide for Businesses

 Environmental Considerations and Sustainability

-Plastic gets a bad rap, but many films are recyclable.
+Plastic gets a bad rap, but many types of plastic are recyclable.
 Go green to appeal to eco-shoppers.

 Eco-Friendly Alternatives